Creating backups

 SSL Note: By default the SSL directory only contains a self-signed SSL cert, which does not need to be retained.
 However, if you store any additional files in this directory — such as SSL certificates signed by a certificate authority — this directory should be added to your backup.

-Files outside of the Looker home directory, which should be added to your backup, are:
+Files outside of the Looker home directory, which should be added to your backup, include the following:

 Directory Backup Required Change Frequency Description